Food Safe and Stable GlazesCourses

 Also recorded and put onto the course web page so you can view them at other times

-An additional discussion session will be set up at a time suited to those who are using the recorded sessions – the date and time will be set at the start of the course.
+An additional discussion session will be set up at a time to best suit all students, especially those who cannot attend the live sessions.

 What will we cover?